Web-learning/Digital-Footprints/src/index.md

 # Welcome!

+:wave: Hi there

 **Writing an online profile for yourself can be hard.**
+You don't have to start from a blank page.
+To help you get going with your profile...

+## **First Draft**

-To help you get going, I'd like you to jot down some :memo: key details that might help the reader understand who you are.
+I'd like you to jot down some :memo: **key professional details**.
+These might prompt you to remember key aspects of yourself.
+That you might include [^1] in your bio.
+They will assist the reader to understand more about you.

 ## **Professional Details**